Illinois Compiled Statutes

 (from Ch.
 68, par.
 3-102)

-(A) Transaction.
+(A) Transactions.
 Refuse to engage in a real estate

 transaction with a person or to discriminate in making available such a transaction;